Zimbelstern/Tournant/README.md

 Tournant is licensed under the Apache License Version 2.0.
 See [LICENSE](https://github.com/zimbelstern/Tournant/blob/master/LICENSE).
 Please note that the logo and name of the app are trademarks in terms of section 6 of the license.
 If you make substantial changes to the app, please change the logo and name before publishing.

+The sample recipe is from [Wikibooks](https://en.wikibooks.org/wiki/Cookbook:Blueberry_Muffin) and licensed under CC BY-SA 3.0.

 ## Issues
 Please use the [bug tracker](https://github.com/zimbelstern/Tournant/issues).
 Feature requests are welcome.